-Day 6 of this Amtrak Residency.
-Greetings from just outside Martinez, California, where I am now at mile 3795 of this voyage.
+Day 11 of this Amtrak Residency.
+Greetings from Salem, OR where I am at mile 4843 of this voyage.
 You can read previous entries about the journey thus far on this same site, or at the Amtrak blog here.

 I awoke on the California Starlight this morning just shy of Dunsmuir, CA to find our train stopped dead.
 Tunnel construction on the mountains near Shasta Lake had us sitting unmoving for hours, as one giant freight after another occupied the tunnel before us.
 At last we found ourselves underway once more, but by the time that came to pass, we were five hours behind schedule.

 (This is a good moment to note that passenger rail service in this country usually takes place upon tracks that are leased, not owned, by Amtrak, meaning that trains carrying actual human beings are put in the queue all behind ones carrying pig iron.
 Our rail system would be much more efficient, and be able to serve a much larger number of people, and with more efficiency, if Amtrak’s budget were larger, and if we, American taxpayers, ACTUALLY OWNED THE RAILS WE TRAVEL UPON.)